udai-arneja/HLP-Project_Group2/README.md

 ## INTERFACES

+### Port Type

+Adding the XYPos to CommonTypes of Port Type.
+This is to be intialised and updated by the Symbol module - any updates should be calculated by symbol through the given XYPos diff when a symbol is being moved.
+All other modules can access this updated XYPos.

 ## Interfaces Simi Picked just for dummy:

 -> add symbols: sheet sends position, inputno and outputno to symbol (would also send type but I didn't go into much detail)  then also adds boundary box

 -> delete symbols: sheet holds a list of selected symbols then sends the component ID list to symbol to remove